 Indian Heritage Centre

-While you’re in Little India, you can check out the Indian Heritage Centre.
+While in Little India, you can check out the Indian Heritage Centre.
 This four-story museum details the history of contact between India and Singapore.
 There are five permanent galleries, and the building is a unique blend of modern and traditional Indian architecture.